naacl-org/naacl-2021-website/_pages/calls/industrytrack.md

 - Novel previously unsolved problems
 - Offline and online system evaluation methodologies
 - Operational processes and workflows
+- Processing time consideration
 - System combination and hybridization

 Papers highlighting interesting negative results related to real-world applications are welcome.

 ## Submission
-Papers submitted to NAACL-HLT 2019 industry track should follow NAACL-HLT 2019 author guidelines **[ADD LINK]**.
+Papers submitted to NAACL-HLT 2019 industry track should follow [NAACL-HLT 2019 author guidelines](http://naacl2019.org/calls/) **{TODO:FIXLINK}**.

 - Similar to the research track, authors are required to register the title, author list, abstract and keywords by December 3, 2018.
-- Industry track papers should not exceed six pages in length (excluding references).
-Accepted papers will be given one additional page of content (up to 7 pages) so that reviewers’ comments can be taken into account.
+- Industry track papers should not exceed six (6) pages in length (excluding references).
+Accepted papers will be given one additional page of content (up to 7 pages) so that reviewers' comments can be taken into account.
+- Industry papers will be presented orally or as posters as determined by the program committee.
+The decisions as to which papers will be presented orally and which as poster presentations will be based on the nature rather than the quality of the work.
+There will be no distinction in the proceedings between industry papers presented orally and those presented as posters.
-- Papers should be submitted electronically in PDF format via the NAACL-HLT 2019 industry track online submission system **[ADD LINK]**.
+- Papers should be submitted electronically in PDF format via the [NAACL-HLT 2019 industry track online submission system](http://naacl2019.org/) **{TODO:FIXLINK}**.

-Note that all NAACL-HLT 2019 tracks will have the same submission deadline.
-Submissions of identical or closely related work to multiple tracks will be treated as duplicate submissions.
+**Note that all NAACL-HLT 2019 tracks will have the same submission deadline.** Submissions of identical or closely related work to multiple tracks will be treated as duplicate submissions.

 ### Reviewing criteria
 Submissions to the industry track should be relevant to real-world application focus of the track as described in this call for papers.
 Relevant papers that meet formatting requirements will be reviewed in a double-blind manner and will be assessed on the basis of their industry track relevance, contribution, clarity, completeness and novelty.